ddnne/notes/Finance/FinancialAnalysis/ROA.md

 \end{align}
 $$

 Attention!
 There are two types of the ROA.
-One is the ROA using the NetIncome in the numerator and the total assets in the denominator.
+One is the ROA using the net income in the numerator and the total assets in the denominator.
 The other is the ROA using the EBIT in the numerator and the total assets in the denominator.
 We mainly use the first one in this note.

 The ROA depends on these parameters, but we omit them from the argument for simplicity and will explicitly write them when necessary.